 Warning: Manually adding or removing administrators should be a rare occurrence.

-Default administrators are administrators by virtue of their particular callings and cannot be removed.
+Default administrators are administrators by virtue of their callings and cannot be removed.
 Normally, retaining the default list of callings is appropriate.
 There may be an occasion when you want to add an administrator, such as adding a member to oversee the ward calendars.
-In this case they are normally added by name.
-They must also be deleted when they are released.
-Do not add ward administrators so they can edit all ward calendars.
-Instead, give those individuals editor rights to the ward calendars.
+Do not add ward administrators so they can edit all ward calendars; instead, give them editor rights to individual ward calendars.

 The calendar system initially creates a set of calendars and corresponding editors that a ward will generally need.
-For a new ward, when the first ward calendar administrator signs in to the calendar, that person is notified that ward calendars were created.
+For a new ward, when the first ward calendar administrator signs in to the calendar, the initial set of ward calendars are created.
 The Manage Calendars option can then be used to make adjustments.
 Ward calendar administrators can also create other ward calendars as needed.
 Ward leaders need to decide how many calendars to maintain at the ward level.
 It is usually best to maintain fewer ward calendars.
 Having too many calendars can make it harder for users to decide what to select.
 However, having too few calendars can make it difficult for members to display or sync only the events that apply to them.
 A balance needs to be achieved.
 Some wards may need two calendars: a public one for activities and a private one for leadership meetings.

 A calendar can be deleted, which will also delete all the events on that calendar.
 Be very careful—Church headquarters cannot restore a calendar that has been accidentally deleted.